SS Pacific (1850): Sinking

-After Pacific went under, Henley reported that the water was filled with "a floating mass of human beings, whose screams for help were fearful, but which soon ceased".
+After Pacific went under, Henly reported that the water was filled with "a floating mass of human beings, whose screams for help were fearful, but which soon ceased".
 Most succumbed to hypothermia or drowning.
-A few, including Jelly and Henley, managed to climb up out of the water onto broken parts of the ship.
+A few, including Jelly and Henly, managed to climb up out of the water onto broken parts of the ship.
 Women in fashionable dresses with yards of material were at a disadvantage as they were weighed down by their water-logged clothes.
-Jelly survived by clinging to a piece of the wheelhouse with a miner from Maine who had been in the Cariboo goldfields and, like Jelly, was on his way home to the eastern part of the continent via the transcontinental railway from San Francisco.
-Jelly's companion succumbed to exposure as the wreckage drifted closer to Vancouver Island.
-Only three miles from shore, Jelly was rescued by the American bark Messenger at 10 A.M. on November 6, 1875.
+Jelley survived by clinging to a piece of the wheelhouse with a miner from Maine who had been in the Cariboo goldfields and, like Jelley, was on his way home to the eastern part of the continent via the transcontinental railway from San Francisco.
+Jelley's companion succumbed to exposure as the wreckage drifted closer to Vancouver Island.
+Only three miles from shore, Jelley was rescued by the American bark Messenger at 10 A.M. on November 6, 1875.
 He was brought ashore at Port Townsend, Washington, weak from exposure.
 His rescue was the first indication the rest of the world had that Pacific had sunk.
 A number of vessels, including USRC Wolcott were dispatched to look for survivors.

-Henley's impromptu raft also carried Captain Howell, the second mate, a cook, and four passengers including a young lady.
-Waves washed some off the raft, and others died of exposure, leaving Henley alone.
+Henly's impromptu raft also carried Captain Howell, the second mate, a cook, and four passengers including a young lady.
+Waves washed some off the raft, and others died of exposure, leaving Henly alone.
 He was finally rescued by the Wolcott at 3 A.M. on November 8, 1875.